Regular Season (Spring)

 NWLL offers an All-Star program following the completion of the regular season.
 Players are selected on a try-out basis, and all players are encouraged to attend.
-The summer baseball league runs through July, with potential opportunities to attend various district, regional, and national tournaments into August, and perhaps the Little League World Series!
+The summer baseball league runs from the end of June until the August long weekend, with potential opportunities to attend various district, regional, and national tournaments into August, and perhaps the Little League World Series!
 Depending on interest, NWLL can enter teams at AAA, AA & A levels.
 Players must play in 60% of the regular (spring) season games to be eligible to play All-Star (summer) baseball.
 This program is available for all players in the Minor Division and up.

-The cost to play is $100 per player, which includes a hat and tournament fees.
+The cost to play is $200 per player, which includes uniform pieces, tournament fees, umpire and field rental costs.
 Additional costs may also be associated with travel, hotel and meals for out-of-town tournament play.